Research

 Post-Mortem Interval Estimation; Crime Scene Science Awareness; Practical Forensic Science; Essential Biology for Forensic Scientists; Specialist Forensic Workshops

-I have also supervised undergraduate and MSc dissertations, and have successfully supervised approximately 100 to date.
-I have successfully supervised three PhD students to completion, and co-supervised and been Internal or External Examiner for many more.
+In my career to date, I have successfully supervised over 100 undergraduate and MSc dissertations.
+I have successfully supervised five PhD students to completion, and co-supervised and been Internal or External Examiner for many more.

 No comments: